What is a Product Requirements Document?

 If a feature is complex, sub-items may be used to provide more detail and granularity for the technical teams.
 Each of these sub-items should include their own use case when relevant.

 In addition to the specific features and capabilities, the PRD should include an overview/purpose for the release.
 While this shouldn’t try to replicate what is in the MRD, it should detail exactly what the product team is trying to achieve with this specific release (as an MRD may be used for multiple releases of the same product/suite of products).

 In addition to the functional requirements, the PRD should also spell out any other requirements.
 These include any system or environmental requirements (i.e., this product should run on Windows 10 or later, or it should run in Firefox, Chrome and Safari browsers), as well as any usability requirements (i.e. one-handed navigation for mobile apps).

-The final batch of ingredients for a PRD are the Assumptions, Constraints and Dependencies.
+The final batch of ingredients for a PRD is the Assumptions, Constraints, and Dependencies.